nickreich/methods2/pages/ps1.md

 ---
 layout: page
-title: Biostat Methods 2
+title: Problem Set 1
-tagline: Problem Set 1
+tagline: Spring, 2014
 ---

 You must hand in a digital source file that the instructors can compile (using knitr) to create a PDF or HTML file with your problem set.
 The entire problem set must be handed in as a digitial file.
 Equations must be typeset in the document itself.
 The TA will provide instructions about how to hand in assignments.